The Ultimate Guide on How to Open a Gym or Studio

 - Make sure incident reports are completed in detail

-- Follow-up with affected members, guests, and staff the next day
+- Follow-up with affected members, guests, and staff day after an incident

-Many states require a functioning AED on site and even if it isn’t the law, you should strongly consider having one.
+Many states require a functioning AED on site and even if it isn’t the law, you should have one.

 As part of your monthly emergency drills, confirm the AED is working and you have all necessary AED supplies.
 In addition, you’ll need general first aid supplies like band-aides, gauze, ice packs, and flashlights in case all the lights go out.